 Kandyan Cultural Dance

 Today, visit the impressive Royal Botanical Gardens of Peradeniya, considered a national asset.
-Enjoy the lush surroundings, pavillions, conservancy, orchid house and stunning Javan fig tree.
-After, visit Sthree Craft Shop and Café, a G for Good supported social enterprise that helps local women and youth.
-Here we enjoy a handicraft demonstration, lecture and enjoy afternoon high tea.
-Taste local teas and enjoy scones, clotted cream and jam and an assortment of sweet cakes and pastries.
-Later enjoy some free time to walk through the city and around Kandy Lake.
+Enjoy the lush surroundings, pavilions, conservancy, orchid house, and stunning Javan fig tree.
+After, visit Sthree Craft Shop and Café, a G for Good-supported social enterprise that helps local women and youth.
+Here, we view a handicraft demonstration, listen to a lecture lecture, and enjoy afternoon high tea.
+Taste local teas, scones, clotted cream, jam, and an assortment of sweet cakes and pastries.
+Later, enjoy some free time to walk through the city and around Kandy Lake.